 Our exhibition space is approximately 4,000 sq. ft. with an entry courtyard featuring The Gates and Black Marble Columns with Lintel by Italian architect and designer, Ettore Sottsass (1917-2007).
 Kellogg Gallery utilizes its close proximity to Los Angeles as a resource in presenting timely and engaging exhibitions of Contemporary Art in a variety of contexts.
-In 2011, we presented our first international show, Persian Visions, a travelling exhibition of recent Iranian photography.
-Ink & Clay is a widely recognized juried exhibition held here annually since 1971, with support from the James H. Jones Estate and the Office of Cal Poly Pomona President, Dr. Soraya M. Coley.
-We also proudly present annual and biannual exhibitions of work by faculty and students from the Department of Art.
+In 2011, we presented our first international show, Persian Visions, a traveling exhibition of recent Iranian photography.
+In the last year (2018-19), Gallery Curator Michele Cairella Fillmore featured solo exhibitions of: tech-based, video-installation art and photographer Sasha vom Dorp from Taos, New Mexico; kinetic-engineering-based Korean artist David Jang; and a sweeping 40-year retrospective of Jim Morphesis' painting, drawings and assemblage.
+Somewhere in Between, co-curated with guest artist-curator Bia Gayotto, opened on Election Day during the 2018 midterms, and showcased twenty-four LA-based artists of various international origins, ethnicities and cultures.
+These artists addressed relevant concepts of transnationalism, cultural identity, appropriation, hybridization, and a sense of place and history.
+Annually exhibited since 1971, Ink & Clay has become a widely recognized, national, juried exhibition held with support from the James H. Jones Estate and the Office of Cal Poly Pomona President, Dr. Soraya M. Coley.
+We also proudly present triennial exhibitions of work by faculty, and annual exhibitions of student work from the Department of Art.

-Kellogg Gallery is part of the College of Environmental Design, which houses the departments of Art, Architecture, Landscape Architecture, Urban and Regional Planning, and the Lyle Center for Regenerative Studies.
+The Kellogg Gallery is located in Building 35A on the North end of the Bronco Student Center and is part of the College of Environmental Design, which houses the departments of Art, Architecture, Landscape Architecture, Urban and Regional Planning, and the Lyle Center for Regenerative Studies.